Video HowTo

 Encode to MP4

 The best way to encode your video files is to export your work into a production codec (ProRes, DNxHD or uncompressed, for example).
 Then, use the open source tool Handbrake to convert it into an mp4.
 Make sure to use h264 as codec, otherwise the video will be software-decoded and might stutter.
-For 4k on Raspi4, it has to be h265 encoded.
+As a baseline for settings, you can use this preset.

 Please be adviced that mp4 export via Adobe Software might produce errors.